 “Today it is amazing to observe the recovery of the land and its biodiversity.
 Suni-Ridge Forest Sanctuary now includes over 350 bird species, numerous mammal species such as wildebeest, nyala, zebra, impala, grey duiker, reedbuck, various species of mongoose and cats including leopard.
 There are also 26 bat species.

 We have various rare (red data species) that could be threatened with extinction should they not be protected.
 They include many butterfly and insect species, various bird species, the leopard tortoise, rock python, red duiker, suni antelope, pangolin, aardvark, Thonga red squirrel and a number of cat species including leopard.
 There are also many rare trees, some found only in sand forest habitat

 Its been a miracle to have watched nature renew herself and to the gradual process of restoration”.

 Read our blog article, “The beauty of Suni-Ridge“.

-Our first task was to remove the numerous snares in the sand forest.
-The property had been greatly neglected, so it had become a “poacher’s paradise” where bush meat from the property was being illegally sold in the surrounding area.
+Our first task was to remove the numerous snares in the forest.
+The property had been greatly neglected, so it had become a “poacher’s paradise” where animals cruelly snared with wire nooses were being illegally sold in the surrounding area as bush meat.

-Once the snares were removed, we decided to not introduce domestic live stock and the ground was left fallow to recover.
-Gradually tiny saplings started springing up and given the chance, nature healed the scars.
+Once the snares were removed, we decided to not introduce any domestic animals as this would have prolonged re-vegetation.
+No wild species had survived at this time.
+Not even a footprint was to be found except for those of a lonely grey duiker antelope.
+The ground was left fallow to recover.
+Gradually tiny saplings started springing up and given the chance, nature began to heal the scars.

-Mission Statement of Suni-Ridge Sand Forest Park Environmental Rehabilitation Centre
+(Registered as Suni-Ridge Sand Forest Park Environmental Rehabilitation Centre NPO … )

 It was and is therefore agreed that:

-Suni-Ridge Sand Forest Park now supports a rich and diverse eco-system.
+Suni-Ridge Forest Sanctuary now supports a rich and diverse Eco-system.
 See Wildlife at Suni-Ridge.